William J. Hybl

 Chairman and Chief Executive Officer

 In 2001, President George W. Bush appointed Hybl as U.S. Representative to the 56th General Assembly of the United Nations.
-In addition, Hybl was chairman of the Board of the International Foundation for Electoral Systems (IFES) from 2003-2009 and currently serves as chairman emeritus.
-He is chairman of the United States Olympic Endowment having served as president during four Olympic Games.
+In addition, Hybl was Chairman of the Board of the International Foundation for Electoral Systems (IFES) from 2003-2009 and currently serves as Chairman Emeritus.
 He was named Citizen of the West by the National Western Stock Show of Denver in 2003.

-Hybl is a Graduate of Colorado College and earned his Juris Doctor at the University of Colorado School of Law.
-He was elected to the Colorado House of Representatives in 1972 and was special counsel to President Ronald Reagan in 1981.
-He is married to Kathleen Horrigan and they have two sons, B.J and Kyle, and six grandchildren.
+Hybl is a Graduate of Colorado College and earned his juris doctor at the University of Colorado School of Law.
+He was elected to the Colorado House of Representatives in 1972 and was Special Counsel to President Ronald Regan in 1981.
+He is married to Kathleen Horrigan and they have two sons, B.J. and Kyle, and six grandchildren.